Zwyx/bepo-xxerty/README.md

 Use Bépo on Linux while keeping Azerty or Qwerty shortcuts

-*As Bépo is mainly used by French people, the rest of this file is written in french.*
+*As Bépo is mainly used by French people, the rest of this file is written in French.*

 ## Présentation